Part of the Technical Health audit

 What this check does

-SiteCurl looks for contact information across your scanned pages.
-It checks for a dedicated contact page (at /contact, /contact-us, or similar paths), a contact form, a phone number, an email address, or a physical address visible on the page.
+SiteCurl looks for contact info across your scanned pages.
+It checks for a contact page (at /contact, /contact-us, or similar paths), a contact form, a phone number, an email, or a street address visible on the page.

-The check also looks for contact links in your navigation and footer.
-Contact information should be easy to find from any page on your site, not buried deep in a secondary menu.
+The check also looks for contact links in your nav and footer.
+Contact info should be easy to find from any page on your site, not buried deep in a sub menu.

-If none of these contact methods are found, SiteCurl flags the issue as a missing trust signal under the technical health category.
+If none of these contact methods are found, SiteCurl flags the issue as a missing trust signal under the technical health group.

 How this shows up in the real world

-Contact information serves two purposes.
-For visitors, it is a way to reach you.
-For everyone else, it is proof that you are reachable.
-The mere presence of contact info builds trust, even if most visitors never use it.
+Contact info serves two goals.
+For users, it is a way to reach you.
+For others, it is proof that you are reachable.
+Just having contact info builds trust, even if most users never use it.

-A study by KoMarketing found that 44% of visitors will leave a website if there is no contact information or phone number.
-They do not necessarily want to call.
+A study by KoMarketing found that 44% of users will leave a site if there is no contact info or phone number.
+They do not always want to call.
 They want to know they could if something went wrong.
-The presence of a phone number signals that a real business is behind the site.
+A phone number signals that a real firm is behind the site.

-Google's Search Quality Rater Guidelines list contact information as a trust factor, particularly for YMYL (Your Money or Your Life) sites that deal with health, finance, or commerce.
-Quality raters check whether the site provides a way to contact the organization.
-Sites that hide this information score lower on trustworthiness.
+Google's Search Rater Guidelines list contact info as a trust factor, mainly for YMYL (Your Money or Your Life) sites that deal with health, finance, or commerce.
+Raters check if the site gives a way to reach the group behind it.
+Sites that hide this info score lower on trust.

 The contact page is also a conversion point.
-For service businesses, the contact form is often the primary call to action.
-Making it easy to find and easy to use directly affects lead generation.
+For service firms, the contact form is often the main call to action.
+Making it easy to find and use directly affects lead flow.

 Why it matters

-Missing contact information is one of the fastest ways to lose trust.
-Visitors who want to ask a question before buying, report a problem, or verify the business is real will leave if they cannot find a way to reach you.
+Missing contact info is one of the fastest ways to lose trust.
+Users who want to ask a question before buying, report a problem, or check that the firm is real will leave if they cannot find a way to reach you.

-Search quality evaluators specifically check for contact info.
-A site with no contact page, no phone number, and no address scores lower on trust, which can influence how Google treats your pages in rankings.
+Google's raters check for contact info.
+A site with no contact page, no phone number, and no address scores lower on trust, which can change how Google treats your pages in rankings.

-For e-commerce sites, contact info reduces purchase anxiety.
-Shoppers who know they can reach support if something goes wrong are more likely to complete a purchase.
-This is especially true for first-time buyers.
+For online stores, contact info cuts purchase worry.
+Shoppers who know they can reach support if something goes wrong are more likely to finish a purchase.
+This is most true for first-time buyers.

 Who this impacts most

-E-commerce sites need visible contact info to reduce cart abandonment.
-A phone number or live chat option on the checkout page can be the difference between a completed purchase and an abandoned cart.
+Online stores need visible contact info to cut cart drops.
+A phone number or live chat on the checkout page can be the gap between a finished purchase and a lost cart.

-Professional service businesses (consultants, lawyers, accountants) depend on the contact page as their primary lead generation tool.
-If it is missing or hard to find, potential clients go to a competitor who makes it easy.
+Service firms (consultants, lawyers, accountants) depend on the contact page as their main lead tool.
+If it is missing or hard to find, would-be clients go to a rival who makes it easy.

-SaaS products need contact info for support and sales inquiries.
-Enterprise buyers will not sign up for a product if they cannot find a way to reach the company behind it.
+SaaS tools need contact info for support and sales.
+Big buyers will not sign up for a product if they cannot find a way to reach the team behind it.

 How to fix it

 Step 1: Create a contact page.
-Add a dedicated page with a contact form, your email address, phone number, and physical address (if applicable).
-Make the form simple: name, email, message.
+Add a page with a contact form, your email, phone number, and street address (if it applies).
+Keep the form simple: name, email, message.
 Do not ask for 20 fields when 3 will do.

-Step 2: Add the contact page to your navigation.
-Put it in the header navigation, not just the footer.
-Most visitors expect 'Contact' as one of the last items in the top menu.
+Step 2: Add the contact page to your nav.
+Put it in the header nav, not just the footer.
+Most users expect 'Contact' as one of the last items in the top menu.

 Step 3: Add contact info to your footer.
-Include your email, phone number, and address in the site footer.
-This makes contact information visible on every page without cluttering the main content.
+Put your email, phone number, and address in the site footer.
+This makes contact info visible on each page without cluttering the main content.

-Step 4: Add a contact link to key conversion pages.
-Product pages, pricing pages, and service pages should include a clear path to contact you.
+Step 4: Add a contact link to key pages.
+Product pages, pricing pages, and service pages should have a clear path to reach you.
 A 'Questions?
-Contact us' link removes friction at the decision point.
+Contact us' link cuts friction at the point of choice.

 Common mistakes when fixing this

-Hiding the contact page behind multiple clicks.
+Hiding the contact page behind many clicks.
 Contact should be one click from any page.
-If visitors have to navigate through a 'Resources' or 'Company' dropdown to find it, many will give up.
+If users have to go through a 'Resources' or 'Company' dropdown to find it, many will give up.

-Requiring too much information on the contact form.
-Every field you add reduces form completions.
+Asking for too much on the contact form.
+Each field you add cuts form fills.
 Ask for name, email, and message.
-Company name and phone number can be optional.
-Budget, timeline, and project type can wait for the follow-up conversation.
+Company name and phone can be optional.
+Budget, timeline, and project type can wait for the follow-up call.

-Only offering a form with no other options.
-Some visitors prefer email.
+Only giving a form with no other way to reach you.
+Some users prefer email.
 Others want to call.
-Providing multiple contact methods serves different preferences and builds more trust than a form alone.
+Giving more than one contact method serves varied needs and builds more trust than a form alone.

 How to verify the fix

-After adding contact information, run another SiteCurl scan.
+After adding contact info, run a new SiteCurl scan.
 The contact info check should pass.
-Visit your home page and verify the contact link is visible in the header or footer navigation.
+Visit your home page and check that the contact link is visible in the header or footer nav.

-Test the contact form by submitting a test message.
-Verify the message arrives at the intended inbox.
-A contact form that does not deliver messages is worse than no form at all.
+Test the contact form by sending a test message.
+Make sure the message arrives at the right inbox.
+A contact form that does not send messages is worse than no form at all.

 The bottom line

-Contact information is a trust signal that visitors look for before they commit.
-A contact page, phone number, and email address tell visitors that a real business is behind the site.
-Make it easy to find from every page, and keep the contact form short and simple.
+Contact info is a trust signal that users look for before they commit.
+A contact page, phone number, and email tell users that a real firm is behind the site.
+Make it easy to find from each page, and keep the contact form short and simple.

 Example findings from a scan